J35P312/SVDB/README.md

         --prefix PREFIX                  the prefix of the output file, default = SVDB

 Export: this module is used to export the variants of the SVDB sqlite database.
-The variants of the sqlite svdb database is clustered using one out of three algorihms, overlap, DBSCAN, or CIPOS.
+The variants of the sqlite svdb database is clustered using one out of three algorihms, overlap or DBSCAN.

     print a help message
         svdb  --export --help